neuralinfo/Activities/Data-Acquisition/readme.md

 Change the search.py code to output data to a file and limiting the amount of tweets per file.

+More infromaton about the entities in the twitter JSON objects can be found [here](https://dev.twitter.com/overview/api/entities-in-twitter-objects)

 Here are some things to consider:

   * What information will you store?